 The Company mainly focuses on the F&B business.
 During the nine months ended September 30, 2024 and 2023, substantially all of the Company's business was generated by its wholly owned subsidiaries, 0% and 2% from HWH World Inc. ("HWH Korea"), respectively, and 100% and 98% from F&B business, respectively.
 F&B business was generated by the following subsidiaries at September 30, 2024 and 2023, respectively: 37% and 48% from Alset F&B One Pte.
-Ltd ("F&B1"), 5% and 6% from Hapi Café Korea Inc.("HCKI"), 20% and 22% from Hapi Café SG Pte.
+Ltd. ("F&B1"), 5% and 6% from Hapi Cafe Korea Inc. ("HCKI"), 20% and 22% from Hapi Cafe SG Pte.
 Ltd. ("HCSGPL"), 9% and 22% from Alset F&B (PLQ) Pte.
 Ltd. ("F&BPLQ") and 29% and 0% from Ketomei Pte.
 Ltd. ("KPL").
 HWH Korea was incorporated in the Republic of Korea ("South Korea") on May 7, 2019.
 HWH Korea is in the business of sourcing and distributing dietary supplements and other health products through its network of members in South Korea.
 HWH Korea generates product sales via its direct sale model as products are sold to its members.
 Through the use of a Hapi Gig platform that combines e-commerce, social media, and a customized rewards system, HWH Korea equips, trains, and empowers its members.
-F&B1 was incorporated in Singapore on April 10, 2017, HCSGPL was incorporated in Singapore.
+F&B1 was incorporated in Singapore on April 10, 2017, HCSGPL was incorporated in Singapore on April 4, 2022, F&BPLQ was incorporated in Singapore on November 11, 2022 and KPL was incorporated in Singapore on September 17, 2019.
+F&B1, HCSGPL, F&BPLQ and KPL are in the F&B business in Singapore.
 In the second quarter of 2024 the Company ceased operations of its subsidiary Alset F&B (PLQ) Pte.
 Ltd. Due to the closure of this subsidiary the Company wrote off \$5,882 of fixed assets, which is included in general and administrative expenses, and recorded a gain on termination of lease of \$248, which is included in other income on the Company's Statement of Operations for the nine months ended September 30, 2024.